Welcome to Healthy Change

 You will develop new tools and skills that break the "symptom cycle," to feel better, and do more of the activities you love and enjoy.
 Register today!

-The "Healthy Change" is the Stanford University Chronic Disease Self-Management workshop and is funded by the Ontario Ministry of Health and Long-Term Care.
+The "Healthy Change" is the Self-Management Resource Center Chronic Disease Self-Management workshop and is funded by the Ontario Ministry of Health and Long-Term Care.

 PEP Talk: Diabetes, Healthy Feet and You

-PEP Talk: Diabetes, Healthy Feet and You is a peer-led, self-management educational program on the prevention and management of foot ulcers consists of workshops led by trained volunteer leaders living with diabetes.
+PEP Talk: Diabetes, Healthy Feet and You is a peer-led, self-management educational program on the prevention and management of foot ulcers.
+It consists of workshops led by trained volunteer Peer Leaders living with diabetes.
 It was developed & evaluated as a joint collaboration between the Canadian Association of Wound Care and the Public Health Agency of Canada.
 It is a free 2.5 hour workshop designed to empower people living with diabetes to adopt self-management behaviors that can help them prevent diabetic foot ulcers and amputations.
 It was launched in Northwestern Ontario in the spring of 2014.

-The North West CCAC Telehomecare Program was launched in November 2013.
+The North West Local Health Integration Network Telehomecare Program was launched in November 2013.
 Telehomecare is a self-management model for patients with COPD and heart failure.
 It provides monitoring and coaching to encourage and empower patients to better manage their health from home.
-Simple to use equipment is supplied to patients in their homes which is connected through a phone line or internet for remote monitoring.
+Simple to use equipment is supplied to patients in their homes which uses either a cellular, phone or internet connection for remote monitoring.

-Currently, the program is available in the Thunder Bay area with two registered nurses providing care.
+The program is available throughout the Northwest to any drive to community.
+Patients are supported on this 6 month program with two registered nurses providing care.
 The program will be expanded out to the region in the next fiscal year.
 Telehomecare does not replace regular patient visits - it fills the gaps between them.

 Health Care Professionals: You can develop your own skills for supporting self-management through attending a free workshop called "Choices & Changes", developed by the Institute for Healthcare Communication.